 Six steps to mobilize your community:

 You’re probably well aware of the importance and joys of children’s literacy.
 Perhaps you’re concerned about children in your community who aren’t reading at grade level.
 Take a moment to reflect on what it is about children’s literacy that interests you.
 Why do you want to put your time and energy behind this cause?

 Clarify Your Vision

-To see how The Children’s Reading Foundation fits with your goals for the children in your community, call or email us to learn more, and receive a complimentary packet of introductory materials.
+To see how The Children’s Reading Foundation fits with your goals for the children in your community, download the helpful handbook below, or call or email us to learn more.

 Find Like-Minded People

 Successfully launching a chapter of The Children’s Reading Foundation requires a team of leaders.
 Gather a core group of three to six people who share your passion and vision for children and reading.
 It also requires community involvement.
 Look toward partnerships with schools, foundations, organizations and most importantly parents and caregivers.
 Partners all have in common the understanding that for communities to succeed, each child must succeed.

 Propose a geographic region your chapter will serve.
 Consider population, media, school/county boundaries, etc. This helps identify like-minded people to involve in the start-up process.